 When Swiss chocolatier Lindt wanted to determine which images of its delectable products most resonated with its social followers, the brand turned to Instagram analytics.
 What did it find?
 That photos of simple, unwrapped chocolate bars outperformed everything else in its feed.

 Using this insight, Lindt began giving its followers more of what they wanted.
 And the move paid off: The chocolate company’s website visits increased by 130%, and its clickthrough rate climbed by 178%.

-Whatever your goal for Instagram — whether it’s to grow followers, drive traffic to your website or increase sales — you need to not only keep an eye on the photo-sharing social network’s analytics, but you also need to truly understand them.
-Knowing how to analyze this data can help you reach your target audience better, post more engaging content and develop a more effective social strategy that’ll help you reach your goals.
+Whatever your brand’s goal for Instagram—whether it’s to grow followers or increase sales—you not only need to keep an eye on analytics, but you also need to truly understand them.
+Knowing how to examine this data can help you reach your target audience better, post more engaging content, and develop a more effective social strategy to help reach your goals.

-However, sorting through the amount of data in Instagram analytics and determining how it informs your social decisions can be overwhelming.
-This comprehensive guide will explain why Instagram analytics matter and will walk you through various metrics so you can develop and implement a winning Instagram strategy.
+However, sorting through data in Instagram analytics and determining how it informs your social decisions can be overwhelming.
+This comprehensive guide will explain why Instagram analytics matter, and walk you through various metrics so you can develop a winning Instagram strategy.

 - People: Who’s engaging with your content?

 - Products: Which products within that content are getting the most engagement?

 When you consider these collectively—who’s viewing your posts, how your is content performing, and what value your content is driving—you’ll be able to curate your feed in a smarter way and improve your overall content strategy.

 Plus, if you’re not looking at the numbers regularly, you may miss key insights and opportunities.
 For example, you could be posting too frequently or not enough, targeting the wrong audience, or even overlooking comments or mentions that could lead to future partnerships.